Killinskillz69/Nineteen69-paystring.crypto.com-/CC0-license.md

 #### External Contributor example
 - *Name Surname*, Github username, **email@domain** and/or other contact methods.

-(This is optional, but preferred in case you have set a no-reply public Github email address, or if your Github account is deleted.
-However, to prevent spam and too many emails, you may prefer to list public contact methods such as Twitter and your website).
+(An email or other contact methods are optional, but preferred in case you have set a no-reply public Github email address, or if your Github account is deleted.
+However, to prevent spam and too many emails, you may prefer to list public contact methods such as your Twitter username and your website.)

 #### List of contributors